Solomon Islands Travel Advice

 On the 13th of December 2019 as a protective measure to ensure safety to the citizens of Solomon Islands, the Solomon Islands Government announced strict new measles vaccination requirements for all incoming passenger arrivals to the Solomon Islands.

 On the 2nd of January 2020, the travel advisory was updated.
-Please see the changes below in Red.

 From 14th December 2019 all passengers entering the Solomon Islands are required to complete a new health declaration form regarding immunisation against/exposure to measles.
 The forms will be made available at Solomon Airlines check-in counters and on board our aircraft.